raspberrypilearning/flatgame/en/step_5.md

 ## Scrolling

-To make a scrolling effect, the background sprite moves on the x axis (left to right) and y axis (up and down) when the keys are pressed.
+To make a scrolling effect, the background sprite moves on the x axis (left to right) and y axis (up and down) when the arrow keys are pressed.
 You will use the *move x* and *move y* `variables`{:class="block3variables"}, which are already in the starter project.

 --- task ---
 1. Add these two blocks to the background code.
 They set the *move x* and *move y* `variables`{:class="block3variables"} to 0.